|by David Eide||.|

 Would they have knowledge of the restraint that had fallen away from them?

-You could even go a step further and say that everything that can be conceived is a restraint.
+You could even go a step further and say that "everything" can be conceived is a restraint.
 Conception leads to manifestation which leads to organization which leads to restraint.
 Everything conceived is manifested and the successful manifestation is organized to further itself and becomes a restraint since, after a time, it can no longer lead to conception.

 If society becomes nothing more than a series of restraints, then it creates aberration since all constraint begins as resentment and resentment begins on its own conceptions and imperatives.
 For every institutional restraint there are a hundred conceptions that rise up to overcome it.